krivenko/libcommute/doc/loperator/monomial_action.rst

       therefore, of a monomial) maps a single basis state to a single basis state multiplied by a constant.

-      :expr:`index` is the index of the input and output basis states.
+      :var:`index` is the index of the input and output basis states.

-      :expr:`coeff` must be multiplied by the overall constant factor acquired as a result of monomial action.
+      :var:`coeff` must be multiplied by the overall constant factor acquired as a result of monomial action.

       This method should return ``false`` if the action result is the identical